blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ### Cloak of disappearing pockets
 This cloak features many small pockets.
 When the wearer speaks a command word, these pockets vanish and cannot be accessed.
 When the wearer speaks the command word again, they reappear.

+### Hole Cubes
+A blue and orange cube that are linked.
+Throwing a cube at a flat surface opens a 5ft diameter portal flush with that surface.
+The portals lead to one another.

 ## Legendary Items
 These items are more mechanically complex than most other magic items and may have world-altering consequences.

+### Thunder Maw
++2 Greathammer
+Once belonging to the Titan king Batchek, this greathammer's business end is shaped like a tiger's head.
+When you strike an enemy size medium or smaller, they are automatically thrown back 15ft while a tiger's roar emanates from the hammer.
+If they are size large they may succeed a DC 15 STR save to avoid this effect.
+Creatures larger than size large are unaffected.

 ### Armor of Yevor
 +3 blacksteel full plate